 Heirloom plants vary in size and color.
 In addition, your harvests from heirloom plants may be unpredictable.
 Because heirlooms are usually local, they tend to be the best variety for the region in which they were bred.
 They have built up resistance to local pests and diseases.

 Heirloom seeds have another advantage over hybrids in that they are true to type, which means that heirloom plants are identical to their parent plants.
-Being true to type means that breeders are able to select the best-performing plants each season.
+Being true to type means that breeders can select the best-performing plants each season.

 Are heirloom peppers more nutritious than other peppers?